jyoung4242/particle-2/readme.md

 requires parameters passed (v,a,s,d) so your function has access to velocity, angle, size, and position parameters to use in your function must return number

+zindex: updates each loop, returns a number representing new zindex level requires passed values, (v,a,p,d,l,s), so you have access to velocity, angle, size, lifespan, and duration

 ## Transforms